Oldřich IV Vavák z Hradce

-Oldřich Vavák of Hradec (c.
+Oldřich Vavák z Hradce (c.
 1375 – 22 September 1421) was a Czech nobleman and one of the few representatives of the higher nobility who joined the Hussites from the onset of the Hussite Wars.
 He fought alongside Jan Žižka.

 Biography

 Oldřich was born to the prominent Hradec family of South Bohemia.
 He studied abroad at the University of Heidelberg in 1390, and inherited several estates from his father.

 While his brother Jan III of Hradec was a devout Christian, Oldřich supported the teachings of Jan Hus.
 He affixed his seal to a letter condemning the execution of Hus in 1415.
 In 1420, he campaigned with Žižka and contributed to the capture of Lomnice, which had been entrusted to Oldřich's brother Jan.
 Oldřich also sought to take the family seat of Jindřichův Hradec from his brother.

 Oldřich was against the more radical factions in the Hussite movement, and he frequently collaborated with the Utraquist commander Čeněk of Wartenberg.
 In 1421, he imprisoned the Taborite preacher Martin Húska.
 Along with Žižka, he also campaigned against the Neo-Adamites who settled near the Lužnice River.
 The group was subsequently burned at the stake.

 Oldřich was appointed Supreme Mintmaster in 1421, but died shortly after from the plague on September 22 of that year.